microsoft/terminal/doc/specs/#12570 - Show Hide operations on GetConsoleWindow via PTY.md

 dependent on Windows-isms like `user32k` including the full knowledge of how windowing occurs specific to the Windows platform.

-We also understood that on Windows, the `::CreateProcess` API provides ample flags specifically for command-line applications to command the need for (or lack thereof) a window on startup such as `CREATE_NEW_CONSOLE`, `CREATE_NO_WINDOW`, and `DETACHED_PROCESS`.
+We also understood that on Windows, the [**CreateProcess**](https://docs.microsoft.com/windows/win32/procthread/process-creation-flags) API provides ample flags specifically for command-line applications to command the need for (or lack thereof) a window on startup such as `CREATE_NEW_CONSOLE`, `CREATE_NO_WINDOW`, and `DETACHED_PROCESS`.
 The understanding was that people who didn't need or want a window, or otherwise needed to manipulate the